MrImmortal09/CSITTeam004/Assignment1/SRS.md

 ### 1.2 Scope

-The Instagram Competitor project focuses on creating a visually engaging and highly interactive platform for social connectivity.
+The Pixello project focuses on creating a visually engaging and highly interactive platform for social connectivity.
 The application will enable users to:

 - Create accounts and log in securely.
 - Share multimedia content such as photos and videos with captions.